numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

 - django makes the model Post's instance as `object` in the template context by default
   - this `object` variable directly links to the instance of the model class

-- the default file name the view expects in the templates folder is `templates/blog/post_detail.html`
+- the default file name the view expects in the templates folder is `templates/blog/post_detail.html`  which the `.as_view()` part looks for
   - so in this file, add the following HTML code
   {% raw %}
   ```html